BrianMangitsa/alx-system_engineering-devops/README.md

-Writing a script that adds execution permission to the owner, the group owner and the other users, to the file hello Writing a script that sets the permission to the file hello Writing a script that sets the mode of the file hello
+Writing a script that adds execution permission to the owner, the group owner and the other users, to the file hello Writing a script that sets the permission to the file hello Writing a script that sets the mode of the file hello Writing a script that sets the mode of the file hello the same as olleh’s mode